rqlite/rqlite/README.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.

 ## Log Compaction
 rqlite does perform log compaction.
-After a configurable number of changes to the log, rqlite snapshots the SQLite database.
-And at start-up rqlite loads any existing snapshot.
+After a fixed number of changes rqlite snapshots the SQLite database, and truncates the Raft log.

-Review [issue #14](https://github.com/otoolep/rqlite/issues/14) to learn more about how snapshots affect node restart time.

 ## Limitations
  * SQLite commands such as `.schema` are not handled.